Earle Page: Birth and family background

 Earle Christmas Grafton Page was born in Grafton, New South Wales, on 8 August 1880.
 His first middle name, which he disliked, was given to him to carry on the surname of a childless relative, while his second middle name was in honour of his birthplace.
 Page was the fifth of eleven children born to Charles Page and Mary Johanna Haddon (Annie) Cox.
-His younger brother Harold was the deputy administrator of the Territory of New Guinea and a Japanese prisoner of war.
+His older brother Rodger was chaplain to the royal family of Tonga and his younger brother Harold was the deputy administrator of the Territory of New Guinea and a Japanese prisoner of war.
 Page's parents had both lived in Grafton since they were children.
 His mother was born in Tasmania to an English father and a Scottish mother.
 His father, born in London, was a successful businessman and a member of the Grafton City Council, serving a single term as mayor in 1908.
 The family business was a hardware manufacturing firm, which had its origins in a coachbuilding firm established in 1858 by Page's maternal grandfather, Edwin Cox.
 His other grandfather, James Page, arrived in Grafton in 1855, serving as the town's first schoolmaster and first town clerk.